COVID: South Africa gradually 'returns to normalcy' | DW | 08.02.2022

 "I wish I won't even hear the name COVID again," co-owner Mfundo Mbeki chimed in.
 "That's what we are wishing for."

-There had been mass cancellations following the discovery of the omicron variant.
-But the horror scenarios some analysts had predicted didn't pan out.
+There had been mass travel cancellations following the discovery of the omicron variant.
+But the horror scenarios some analysts had predicted didn't play out.
 The number of new infections may have risen rapidly, but hospitals were not overwhelmed.

 The fourth wave seems to be receding.
 Many South Africans are hoping that this could mark the beginning of the end of the pandemic.